arpita-maji/Image-to-Text-Converter/Readme.md

 # Image-to-Text-Converter

-An image-to-text converter is an website that transforms textual information from images into machine-readable text.
+An image-to-text converter is a website that transforms textual information from images into machine-readable text.
 It utilizes a combination of image processing and optical character recognition (OCR) techniques to extract the text contained within an image and convert it into a readable and editable text format.
 The need for image-to-text conversion arises in various scenarios.
 For example, consider a situation where you have a scanned document or a photograph of a document that you want to convert into editable text.
 Instead of manually retyping the entire content, an image-to-text converter can automate the process and save time and effort.

 ## Technologies Used